little-yao21/xiaoyes-portfolio/final_project_part1_xiaoyes.md

 ## A cup of bubble tea a day, might keep your healthy body away

-This is the Part I (Idea for final project)section of final project.
+This is the Part I (Idea for final project)section of final project.<br>
 For content in Part II (Design and user research) please check [this site.](/final_project_part2_xiaoyes.md) <br>
 For content in Part III (Final Deliverable) please check [this site.](/final_project_part3_xiaoyes.md) <br>